-The TPS54283 datasheet recommends a minimum 10-μF ceramic input capacitor on each PVDD pin.
-These capacitor must be capable of handling the RMS ripple current of the converter.
-The RMS current in the input capacitors is estimated by Equation 38.
+The TPS54386-Q1 data sheet recommends a minimum 10-μF ceramic input capacitor on each PVDD pin.
+These capacitors must be capable of handling the rms ripple current of the converter.
+The rms current in the input capacitors is estimated by Equation 38.